-In response to the current financing environment, we continue to streamline our operational plans to become more capital efficient and remain opportunistic in the pursuit of partnering opportunities for our pipeline programs, including our lead program in Parkinson's disease and our lysosomal storage disease programs, and of drug discovery collaborations applying our computational SEE-Tx® drug discovery platform to protein targets of interest to collaboration partners.
-In addition, we expect to continue to develop our alpha-1 antitrypsin deficiency program and our oncology programs while seeking non-dilutive funding in order to continue or progress our other research programs.
+In response to the current financing environment, we continue to streamline our operational plans to become more capital efficient and remain opportunistic in the pursuit of partnering opportunities for our pipeline programs, including our lead program in Parkinson's disease and our lysosomal storage disease programs.
+In addition, we expect to continue to develop our alpha-1 antitrypsin deficiency program while seeking non-dilutive funding in order to continue or progress our other research programs.

-We continue to monitor the impacts on our operations and access to financing of global and worsening macroeconomic conditions, such as the war in Ukraine, global geopolitical tension, heightened inflation and rising interest rates, exchange rate fluctuations, supply chain disruptions, liquidity concerns at and failures of banks and other financial institutions and increases in commodity, energy and fuel prices.
+We continue to monitor the impacts on our operations and access to financing of global and worsening macroeconomic conditions, such as the war in Ukraine, the Hamas-Israel conflict, global geopolitical tension, heightened inflation, and rising interest rates, exchange rate fluctuations, supply chain disruptions, liquidity concerns at and failures of banks and other financial institutions and increases in commodity, energy and fuel prices.